-Principles of Transaction Processing is a clear, concise guide for anyone involved in developing applications, evaluating products, designing systems, or engineering products.
-This book provides an understanding of the internals of transaction processing systems, describing how they work and how best to use them.
-It includes the architecture of Web Application Servers, transactional communications paradigms, and mechanisms for recovering from transaction and system failures.
+Principles of Transaction Processing is a comprehensive guide to developing applications, designing systems, and evaluating engineering products.
+The book provides detailed discussions of the internal workings of transaction processing systems, and it discusses how these systems work and how best to utilize them.
+It covers the architecture of Web Application Servers and transactional communication paradigms.

 systems professionals: IT application programmers that build TP applications for use in IT or on web sites; application analysts who design applications for deployment on TP systems; and product developers

 - © Morgan Kaufmann 2009